rainbow-me/rainbow/README.md

 4. Install CocoaPods by running `sudo gem install cocoapods`.

-5. Install required Pods by running `yard install-pods`.
+5. Install required Pods by running `yarn install-pods`.

 6. Run `yarn ios` to build the project for XCode.